 Barokes Wines was founded by Steve Barics and Greg Stokes, reputedly after narrowly avoiding an experience involving a shattered wine glass and a spa.
 They saw wine in a can as a solution to all those situations where glasses and bottles were either forbidden or ill-advised.
 Buying bulk wines from other vintners in south-eastern Australia, they began packaging wine in aluminium cans.
-In 2002 they patented the Vinsafe process, using cans with a plastic lining that can preserve the wine for up to a year.
+In 2002 they patented the Vinsafe process, using cans with a plastic lining that could preserve the wine for up to a year.

 Here in Australia we’ve made some significant innovations in wine packaging.
 Think the wine cask, invented back in 1965, or the screw top (known in the trade as a Stelvin) which was developed in France in response to a request by Yalumba’s Peter Wall.
 And it seems we were also the first to put wine in cans.